 Allows the development of student homes through private-dorm style developments in transit-rich areas and near universities, and promotes deed-restricted affordable homes for students through expanded density bonuses.

-The Fair Housing For All workshop was held on Feb.
+Virtual workshops were held on Feb.
+21 and Feb.
 23, 2023.
+The virtual workshops focused on proposed policy actions relating to affordable housing, Accessory Dwelling Units, Complete Communities: Housing Solutions, and Assembly Bill 2097.
 A recording of the workshop can be viewed by clicking on the icon below.

 Housing Action Package 1.0 - Approved February 2022

 The First Housing Action Package was approved in February 2022.
 HAP 1.0 implemented new state law related to housing development, aligned the state law with existing city housing programs, and incentivized and promoted new housing opportunities throughout the city that San Diegans of all income levels can afford.
 For more information on Housing Action Package 1.0, please see the HAP 1.0 Fact Sheet.

 Planning Commission: The Housing Action Package was reviewed by the Planning Commission on December 16, 2021.
 The Planning Commission voted unanimously to recommend adoption of the Housing Action Package as presented, with one modification to increase the number of onsite trees required from one to two per 5,000 square feet of lot area and to reduce the threshold for the requirement from three ADUs to two.

 Land Use & Housing Committee: The Housing Action Package was reviewed by the Land Use & Housing (LU&H) Committee of the City Council on January 13, 2022.
 LU&H voted unanimously to recommend adoption of the Housing Action Package as presented, without modification.

 Agenda(To view supporting materials, including the staff report, click on the item name in the agenda and a list of supporting documents will be provided on the right-hand side of the screen.)